 And then the next time you tried, you over compensated and had three extra feet of yarn left? haha Arrgghh!
 Me too.

 Note: If you're a new knitter you will need to check out the original version of the long tail cast on too so that you have the full step-by-step instructions.

 Then you can come back here and see this terrific tip for knitting the long tail.
 Don't worry I'll wait for you.

 All you are going to do is use two balls of yarn or one ball using both ends.
 Now tie both ends together into a slip knot.

 Then use both ends just like using one long end the other way.

-When you have all the stitches you need, cut one yarn end so that now you are using just one ball of yarn.
+When you have all the stitches you need, cut one yarn end so that you're using just one ball of yarn.

-Just undo the knot and carry on.
+Just undo the knot and carry on

 Isn't that great?
 I sure like it, especially when I am casting on two or three hundred stitches.
 And there's no wasted yarn.

 The best time to use this cast on knitting method is when you have a lot of stitches to cast on.
 It makes it wonderfully simple.